K4KarolE/py_09-15_projects/README.md

 - V2: Adding exit opportunity

 12 - Collatz sequence
-- every given number can/will be reduced to 1 if we repaet continously:
+- every int number can/will be reduced to 1 if we repaet continously:
     - if the number even: number//2, and return value
-    - if the number is odd: number*3 + 1 and return value
+    - if the number is odd: number*3 + 1, and return value